Jaffar1122/flask-app/README.md

 Make sure no other service is using port 5000 on your Jenkins server

-You can add webhook triggers in GitHub to automatically start builds on commits (optional)
+You can add webhook triggers in GitHub to automatically start builds on commits (optional).

 outcome of the project Result ✅ https://1drv.ms/i/c/79020f308116c3bc/EQWa0tLYvixDiY_dUj9MLC8BwuiUDvfZBRM5965Yi7e5wg?e=35mRCr